Dental Implants Philadelphia, PA

 What are Dental Implants?

 Dental implants are false tooth roots that mimic the form and function of healthy teeth.
-The implant will look like a screw.
-Most implant posts are crafted from titanium, a biocompatible material that fuses to human bone through osseointegration.
+The implant post will look like a screw.
+Most implant posts are crafted from titanium.
+This biocompatible material fuses to human bone through a healing process called osseointegration.
 This fusion turns the dental implant into a sturdy foundation to support a dental crown, bridge, or denture.

 How Do Dental Implants Work?